Skip to Content

 • Knead the dough into a smooth ball then taper the two ends for form a football shape.
 Place the loaf on a wooden peel or sheet pan sprinkled liberally with corn meal.
 (It you plan to bake in a Dutch oven see notes below)

-• Cover with a damp kitchen towel and leave in a warm place until doubled in size, and it springs back slowly when poked, about 1 hour.
+• Cover and leave in a warm place until doubled in size and the dough springs back slowly when poked, about 1 hour.
 Meanwhile, preheat the oven to 400 °F. If you have a baking stone place it in the oven to preheat.

 • Make 5 diagonal slashes in the dough with a single edge razor or very sharp knife.
 Brush the dough with egg white and sprinkle with another tablespoon of caraway seeds.
 Slide the dough onto the preheated stone or slide the sheet pan into the oven.